ish-suarez/projects/LinkWithMe/README.md

 # LinkWithMe
 ## Social media application

-Using MySQL, React, Express and node.
+Using MySQL, React, Express and Node.

+application consists of full CRUD operations along with handling a user sign up and sign in
 ## Start application

 To start the main server